twinfoundation/standards/packages/standards-w3c-did/docs/reference/interfaces/IDidProof.md

 > **proofPurpose**: `string`

-The purpose of the proof.
+The reason the proof was created.

 ***